 Rene named the tea “Essiac” (which is Caisse spelled backwards) is often referred to as a tea, but it is actually a decoction because the herbs are boiled and then steeped for 12 hours.

 In order to be considered a true Essiac it must always contain the four essential elements: burdock root, roots and leaves from the sheep sorrel, bark from the slippery elm, and Turkish rhubarb root.
-Many recipes that are sold today do not include the roots, so always check when purchasing.
+Many recipes that are sold today do not include the roots of the sheep sorrel plant so always check before purchasing.

 The tea is rich in both vitamins and minerals and works to detoxify the body as well as rebuild the immune system, this allows the body to defeat an illness or a diseased state by using its own resources.